 The greatest potential for impacts to groundwater from the Facility is the installation of turbine foundations.
-As noted in Exhibit 10(a), bedrock may be encountered at some of the turbine sites.
-Mechanical excavation (e.g., using a pneumatic hammer or large ripper) may be possible in most cases; however, in some cases, blasting will generate less noise overall and take less time.
-To minimize potential impacts to groundwater, all blasting will comply with applicable laws and regulations and will be conducted in accordance with the Blasting Plan, included as Appendix 10-A. See Exhibit 10(a)(5) through 10(a)(9) for additional information on blasting and associated mitigation measures.
-Impacts associated with conventional excavation methods will be managed by utilizing best management practices (BMPs) contained in the Facility's SWPPP (see Appendix 13-C).
+As noted in Exhibit 10(a), bedrock may be encountered at relatively shallow depths under some of the turbines.
+Mechanical excavation (e.g., using a pneumatic hammer or large ripper) may be possible for most of the turbine sites; however, in some cases, blasting will generate less noise overall and take less time.
+To minimize potential impacts to groundwater, all required blasting will comply with applicable laws and regulations and will be conducted in accordance with the Blasting Plan, included as Appendix 10-A. See Exhibit 10(a)(5) through 10(a)(9) for additional information on blasting and associated mitigation measures.
+Impacts associated with conventional excavation methods will be managed by utilizing BMPs contained in the Facility's SWPPP (see Appendix 13-C).